 There is a priori no need to take flat fields at night time, as the detector characteristics are sufficiently stable in time, and the spectrograph wavelength setting sufficiently accurate.
 However, flat-fields may be important for very accurate radial velocity measurements.
-They may also be important when the interesting lines appear at the blue or red edge of a spectral setting, where possible vignetting by the intermediate slit may affect the detector illumination (see §8.4).
+They may also be important when the interesting lines appear at the blue or red edge of a spectral setting, where possible vignetting by the intermediate slit may affect the detector illumination (see $\S 8.4$).

 Flat-fields that are part of the calibration plan (see Sect.
 12) have a signal-to-noise ratio per pixel larger than 200 at the peak efficiency of a given setting.
-A systematic atlas of the S/N/pixel of the flat-fields for each standard wavelength setting has started and will be made available through a link in the instrument web page.
+A systematic atlas of the S/N/pixel of the flat-fields for each standard wavelength setting has started and is available here

 Users requiring flat-fields with larger S/N should contact ESO through the email addresses listed in §1.4.